What is a BAMF integration course (Integrationskurs)?

 To do this, you must complete this application form and send it to the Hamburg branch (Außenstelle) of the BAMF: BAMF 630-027_antrag-kostenbefreiung.
 The address is “Concordiahaus B, Sachsenstraße 12+14, 20097 Hamburg”.
 Submit the application before the start of your course.

-If you have paid the cost contribution, you may sometimes be reimbursed 50 percent of the costs.
-You must successfully complete the integration course (receive the “Integration Course Certificate”) to qualify.
-You must submit the application within two years after receiving the eligibility certificate.
+Submit the application before the start of your course.
+If you have paid the cost contribution, you will sometimes be reimbursed 50 per cent of the costs.
+You must successfully complete the integration course (receive thZertifikat Integrationskurs).
+You must submit the application within two years of receiving the authorisation certificate.

 To do this, you must fill out this application and send it to the Hamburg branch office of the BAMF: https://www.bamf.de/SharedDocs/Anlagen/DE/Integration/Integrationskurse/Kursteilnehmer/AntraegeAlle/630-031_antrag-rueckerstattung-kostenbeitrag_pdf.html?nn=284204 The address is “Concordiahaus B, Sachsenstraße 12+14, 20097 Hamburg”.